Industry News

 Marketing definition and the role of campaigns

-The marketing definition is based on the ability to meet the needs of a targeted audience through suitable actions.
-A marketing campaign fits into this approach by coordinating different levers to achieve a specific objective.
+The marketing definition is based on the ability to respond to the needs of a targeted audience through suitable actions.
+A marketing campaign fits into this logic by coordinating different levers to achieve a specific objective.

 Link with strategic marketing

 Marketing campaigns are part of a strategic marketing approach.
-They make it possible to turn an overall strategy into concrete actions.
+They make it possible to turn an overall strategy into practical actions.

-In every business sector, it is essential to put in place a clear organisation to ensure consistency across advertising campaigns and strengthen brand image.
+In every business sector, it is essential to put in place a clear organisation in order to ensure consistency across advertising campaigns and strengthen the brand image.

 Why structure your marketing campaigns

 Without organisation, marketing campaigns become difficult to manage.
-The multiplication of marketing content and channels makes management more complex.
+The multiplication of marketing content and channels complicates management.

 Putting in place a clear workflow helps improve workflow, team coordination and the organisation of campaigns over the long term.
-This implementation also makes decision-making and the management of marketing actions easier.
+This setup also makes decision-making and the management of marketing actions easier.

 The main types of marketing campaigns